views-platform/docs/Onboarding Resources/internal_technical_guide.md

 # VIEWS Platform Technical Guide

-Welcome to the Views Platform!
-This guide is designed to help you set up your environment and train your first Views models.
+Welcome to the VIEWS Platform!
+This guide is designed to help you set up your environment and train your first VIEWS models.

 ## 1. Technical Requirements